mvolkmann/wrec/README.md

 The case of the event name within the attribute name does not matter because Wrec lowercases the name.
-So the attribute in the previous example can be replaced by `onClick="increment"`.
+So the attributes in the previous examples can be replaced by `onClick="increment"`.

 Wrec supports reactivity.
-Attribute values and the text content of elements can refer to web component properties with the syntax `this.propertyName`.
+Attribute values and the text content of elements can refer to web component properties with the syntax `this.somePropertyName`.
 The DOM of the web component is surgically updated.
 Only attribute values and text content that refer to modified web component properties are updated.
 Attribute values and text content that contain references to properties must be valid JavaScript expressions that are NOT surrounded by `${...}`.
 For an example of this kind of web component, see `demo/hello-world.js`.

+Wrec supports conditional and iterative generation of HTML.
+See `demo/temperature-eval.js` for an example of a web component that conditionally decides what to render based on an attribute value.
+See `demo/radio-group.js` for an example of a web component that iterates over values in a comma-delimited attribute value to determine what to render.

 Wrec supports two-way data binding for HTML form elements.